supande/Taxi_project_626/README.md

 Q5.
 What is the geographic range of your data (min/max - X/Y)?
     Plot this (approximately on a map)

 Ans.
-In order to find geographic range of the data, first I wanted to remove the outliers and values that are too far from NYC and chose          range(37,44) for both latitudes and chose range(-78,-72) for both longitudes.
-After doing this, I found out the minimum and maximum          values of columns pickup_longitude, pickup_latitude, dropoff_longitude, dropoff_latitude by first converting them into float, so that I      can compare them.
+In order to find geographic range of the data, first I wanted to remove the outliers and values that are too far from NYC and after          looking at the map I chose range(37,44) for both latitudes and chose range(-78,-72) for both longitudes.
+The values removed was a very      small percentage of the whole dataset.
+After doing this, I found out the minimum and maximum values of columns pickup_longitude,            pickup_latitude, dropoff_longitude, dropoff_latitude by first converting them into float, so that I can compare the valid values of          them.
 In the end, I found the minimum and maximum latitudes by comparing the minimums and maximums from both latitude columns.
 And          similarly I found the minimum and maximum longitudes.
 Minimum and Maximum latitudes are 37.030144 and 43.987225 respectively.
 Minimum        and Maximum longitudes are -78.949997 and -73.001663 respectively.

 <br>
 This is the code I used for pickup_latitude:
 <br>